MelonKony/webdev/content/docs/millmint/vekllei/language.md

 Spoken Vekllei draws from two glossaries, called *Oa* and *Loh*.
 These glossaries date back to twin reconstructed Algic-Aleutian languages called *Quutetast* and *Islandi* that had been present in earlier forms since at least 1200BC.
 The glossaries were formalised in pagan ritual that would become present-day [*Upen*](docs/millmint/vekllei/religion.md), and later recognised as the official language of the country in the reformation initiated by Queen Souisviasn in the 3rd century.

 - ##### Oa (*lit.* Sun)
   *Oa* is considered to have 'permanent' traits.
 It is often characterised abroad as a positive glossary, though this is not true -- it is in fact dedicated to inanimate and unliving organs.
-It is gendered as masculine, and is associated with Summer and Spring.
+Although Vekllei does not gender nouns, this glossary is often gendered conceptually as masculine, and is most commonly associated with Summer and Spring.
+Despite its long history, Vekllei as an island is itself understood to be female -- mostly because its volcanic landscape, which straddles two drifting continental plates, is constantly changing.
 - ##### Loh (*lit.* Moon)
   *Loh* is considered to have 'cyclical' traits.
-Loh words are largely derived from Old Vekllei (including Icelandic), and so its glossary is considerably less defined and dependent on older linguistic artefacts. *Loh* words
- It is gendered as feminine, and is associated with winter and autumn.
+Loh words are largely derived from Old Vekllei (including *Icelandic/Islandi*), and so its glossary is considerably less defined and dependent on older linguistic artefacts. *Loh* words incorporate sounds and grammatical artefacts from extinct languages within Vekllei's ancient history, and so it is often associated with traditional or formal speech.
+It is commonly gendered as feminine, and is associated with winter and autumn.

  In modernity, this binary produces bizarre psycholinguistic quirks.
 For example, a sailing vessel (*Siv*) is derived from the *Oa*, historically because the *Oa* glossary was favoured for machines between the 10th and 16th Centuries.
 This genders all modern oceangoing vessels as male figures to this day, and due to *Siv*'s linguistic derivatives, ties ships permanently to the lumber and woodlands critical to wooden shipbuilding.
-From the 20th century onwards, however, most vehicles are regarded impermanent through *Loh*, and so all cars in Vekllei are female.
+From the 20th century onwards, however, most vehicles are regarded impermanent through *Loh*, and so all cars in Vekllei are conceptually female.

 #### 2.2.3 Phonology